AslihanDemirkaya/A-regression-problem-using-lm-and-rpart-models/LinearRegression_Project.md

 #### <span style="color:green">\* Comparison of the `rpart` models:\*</span>

-Although we calculated the RMSE values for the rpart models above, we will present them one more time to summarize and pick the one with the smallest RMSE.
+Although we calculated the RMSE values for the rpart models above, we will this time calculate the relative error as we did for the linear models, pick the one with the smallest relative error.
 Below is the R-code that compares the models on the validation set and calculates the RMSE values.

 ``` r
 pred1 <- predict(object = rpart_model,newdata = validation_set)